 Sequence number

-The sequence number flied is 31 bits in size and wraps to seqNumMinimum after exceeding its maximum value seqNumMaximum-1.
+The sequence number field is 31 bits in size and wraps to seqNumMinimum after exceeding its maximum value seqNumMaximum-1.
 The highest value for the seqNumMaximum is 2^31-1.
 The following shall hold: 0≤seqNumMinimum<seqNumMaximum-1.
 The sequence number is increased by a constant value seqNumIncrement known by both RoE packet sending and receiving endpoint.
 The seqNumIncrement shall comply with: seqNumIncrement<(seqNumMaximum- seqNumMinimum-1).

 The sequence number is initialized to an implementation specific value seqNumStart between seqNumMinimum and seqNumMaximum-1 at the endpoint reset.
 The internal structure of the sequence number is known and interpreted by RoE endpoints.